keski/RSPUEngine/README.md

 This document describes the current state of the RSPUEngine as of December, 2019, and clarifies some important terms and design decisions.
 The system is based on [RSPQLStarEngine](https://github.com/keski/RSPQLStarEngine), which implements the RDF\* and SPARQL\* extension of the RSP-QL semantics to represent and query statement-level metadata.
-The system is primarily based on Apache Jena 3.7.0, but implements a different query execution engine.
+The underlying engine is primarily based on Apache Jena 3.7.0, but implements a different query execution engine.

 ## RSP-QL